conjurinc/heroku-buildpack-conjur/README.md

 Successful authorizations are automatically cached on per-token (and per-privilege) basis.
-This means this gateway is suitable even for interactive applications with plenty of resources (and therefore, requests), as only a single authorization request will be performed for the entire lifetime of a token.
+This means this gateway is suitable even for interactive applications which make frequent requests, as only a single authorization request will be performed for the entire lifetime of a token.

 ### Language/App Server Agnostic